AdrianUlrich/wos-jump-clock/README.md

 # Usage

-To use the package, execute:
+To use the package, execute: (WIP)

 ```bash
 python -m wos-jump-clock